conjure-cp/conjure-notebook/README.md

     - git commit README.md setup.py scripts/install-colab.sh -m "Updating version information to v3.1.4"
     - git tag -a v3.1.4 -m "release v3.1.4"
     - git push origin main --tags
-- (Optionally) edit the version in scripts/install-colab.sh to "main" so it tracks the latest commit
+- (Optionally) edit the version in scripts/install-colab.sh to "main" so it tracks the latest commit, and push.